 Essential oils can be found in the roots, stems, leaves, flowers, or fruits of plants.
 The oils generally bear the name of the plant from which they are obtained for example “Rose oil”.
 The oils extracted from the plants have a wide range of uses, from aromatherapy and therapeutic applications to being used in natural insect repellents.

 Essential oils are highly volatile compounds that are extracted through the process of distillation or other mechanical processes such as cold pressing.
 After extraction, they are mixed with the carrier oil to formulate a product that is ready and safe for use.
 The process through which an essential oil has been extracted is important because essential oils obtained through chemical processes are not considered true essential oils.

 True essential oils are very expensive because a large amount of raw materials is required to produce just a few milliliters of oil.
 For example, to obtain a single drop of essential rose oil, approximately 60 roses are required, or to produce one pound of lavender, 220 pounds of lavender is required.

-There are around 3000 essential oils from various plants and approximately 120 are commercially available as potential repellent and insecticides.
+There are around 3000 known essential oils from various plants of which approximately 120 are commercially available as potential repellents and insecticides.